Traffic183/Psychic-Game/README.md

+# Psychic Game:  Guess What Letter The Psychic is Thinking About!

-# Psychic Game:  JavaScript Assignment
+# JavaScript Assignment

 ## How it Works